-Table 2 addresses funds to be expended during the 24-month period of July 1, 2021 through June 30, 2023.
-Table 2 now includes columns to capture state expenditures for COVID-19 Relief Supplemental, ARP funds, and BSCA funds.
-Please use these columns to capture how much the state plans to expend over a 24-month period (7/1/21-6/30/23).
-Please document the use of COVID-19 Relief Supplemental, ARP and BSCA funds.
+States must project how the SMHA will use available funds to provide authorized services for the planning period for state fiscal year 2023.
+Include public mental health services provided by mental health providers or funded by the state mental health agency by source of funding.
+Table 2 addresses funds to be expended during the 12-month period of July 1, 2022, through June 30, 2023.
+Table 2 now includes columns to capture state expenditures for COVID-19 Relief Supplemental and ARP Supplemental funds.
+Please use these columns to capture how much the state plans to expend over a 12-month period (7/1/22-6/30/23).
+Please document the use of COVID-19 Relief Supplemental and ARP Supplemental funds in the footnotes.